bhudson2/spacevlbi/README.md

 Citation
 --------
-If you use spacevlbi in your publication, please cite:
+If you use spacevlbi in your publication, please cite: [Hudson+ 2025](https://ui.adsabs.harvard.edu/abs/2025arXiv250320312H/abstract)

-Hudson, Ben (2024): Python package for simulating and optimising a space-based VLBI mission.
-4TU.ResearchData. software. https://doi.org/10.4121/392b8d8c-4eb2-4420-b46b-1cb697764a2b

 Would you like to contribute?
 -----------------------------